LDV Pilot: Turkish variant

-A Sherpa derived van was also produced in Turkey by BMC Sanayi ve Ticaret A.S. as the BMC Levend, and as of 2006, a pick up derivative is also sold.
-This was not promoted in the United Kingdom.
+A Sherpa-derived van was also produced in Turkey by BMC Sanayi ve Ticaret A.S. as the BMC Levend.
+As of 2006, a pick up derivative was also sold.
+This was not promoted in the United Kingdom, or outside of Turkey in general.
+"Levend" is an old Ottoman term for a class of seamen, but was also a pejorative term for a type of irregular infantry referred to as "an uncontrollable rabble."

 Kit car

 A short lived Sherpa 200 derived Kit Car produced by Sherpley Motors of Loughborough was manufactured from a point in the 1980s to 2007, first being reported in Which Kit of October 1997.

 The kit was engineered to loosely resemble a vintage Bentley.
 The early Speed Six design just used Sherpa axles and suspension, fitted to a custom chassis and mated to an engine of buyer's choice before being fitted with an Aluminium and fiberglass fabricated body; the later Speed Four model used the complete Sherpa 200 chassis and running gear (and occasionally engine) to enable it to pass the stricter SVA rules imposed after 1999.

 The vehicle did not prove to be popular, and only 17 examples of the Sherpley were manufactured between these dates; the last one known to be sold still in kit form was advertised on eBay in 2013, prior to being sold privately for an undisclosed sum.